tiendu/tiendu.github.io/_posts/2026-02-12-conformalized-quantile-regression-eng.md

 > *How much did the interval fail to contain reality?*

--   If the true value lies inside the interval, the score is â¤ 0.
+-   If the true value lies inside the interval, the score is ≤ 0.
 -   If it falls outside, the score becomes positive --- indicating how much wider the interval needed to be.